PoutineSyropErable/config_zsh/readme.md

 ```

-then copy the commands from install commands.sh

-Aka: check ./install_commands.sh, but don't really execute it.
+Also: check ./install_commands.sh, but don't really execute it.
 Maybe executing it will work, you'll most likely have to copy and paste
 it's content one line at a time.
+Like you shouldn't trust stuff you found online